Paver Basketball Court

 Cambridge Paving Stones

 Cambridge pavers have ArmorTec technology that does a wonderful job of improving your home’s appearance.
 This extra-dense concrete has a rich appearance which also keeps your surface smooth and skid-resistant.
 There are a number of possibilities when it comes to using them for different designs.
 The cherry on top is that there are numerous colors and shapes available.
+At Gappsi, we make sure to connect you with the best suppliers for Nassau and Suffolk County, Long Island, NY.

 Nicolock and Cambridge Concrete Pavers – How to Maintain Them

 When it comes to cleaning and sealing, you want to make sure you’re doing it right.
 The first step involves getting the stones ready.
 Start by removing any items touching the pavers, such as toys, chairs, tables, etc. Then, if you notice any weeds, pull them out gently.
 You want to ensure that you’re working on a clear surface.
 You can also use a broom to scrub any other growth away.
+At Gappsi, our installers and applicators make sure to do the job right, so you do not need to touch the pavers for any form of maintenance for a long time.
+While there are basic ways to maintain your concrete pavers without professional help, they might not work every time.

 What Types of Cleaning Solutions Should You Use?